 An accurate wind resource assessment depends on the quantity and quality of the available meteorological data.
 NREL reviews many sources of wind data and previous wind assessments as part of its overall evaluation.
 Several global data sets maintained at NREL, including surface and upper-air observations spanning many years of record, were used in this assessment.
-These data were supplemented with information from sources in Cuba that included summaries of wind data from meteorological stations and some wind measurement towers.
+These data were supplemented with information from sources in Ghana that included summaries of wind data from meteorological stations and wind measurement towers installed for assessing the wind resource.